 Regarded as America’s doyenne of sparkling wine, Eileen Crane developed the winery facilities and has made all its sparkling wines since 1987.

 With more than 30 years of winemaking experience, Eileen Crane is widely regarded as the doyenne of sparkling wine in America.
-She is one of a handful of women in the forefront of the wine industry in California, and has led both winemaking and facilities development at Domaine Carneros from its beginning.
+She is one of a handful of women in the forefront of the wine industry in California.
+She led both winemaking and facilities development at Domaine Carneros from its beginning and served as CEO.
+She retired in 2020 and now serves as an advisor to the winemaking team.

 Beginning with Food